 We are currently in the process of recruiting a new Chief Financial Officer to be based in our U.S. headquarters.
 Our current Chief Financial Officer, Ami Kraft, will retire from that position upon our hiring of this new individual.
+We have identified several possible candidates and in August 2014, we extended an offer to one candidate.
 We expect that Mr. Kraft will continue to play an important role in our company as the manager of our corporate headquarters in Israel.